Unfair Constructive Dismissal Claim

-- The employer was in repudiatory breach of the employment contract;
+- The employer was in repudiatory (serious/fundamental) breach of the employment contract;

 - The employee resigned in response to that breach; and

-- The employee has not delayed in the resignation.
+- The employee did not delay in resigning.

-Resignation has serious consequences and should not be done without proper consideration.
-However, if an employee wishes to rely on the breach it is important to react promptly.
-An employee may prefer to raise a written grievance if the breach is capable of being remedied.
+- Timing of the resignation: Resignation has serious consequences and should not be done without proper consideration.
+If an employee wishes to rely on the breach it is important to react promptly.
+Raising a grievance may be more appropriate if the breach is capable of being remedied.

-An employee may resign with or without notice in instances of constructive dismissal.
-An employee should consider their personal circumstances when deciding whether to provide notice.
+- Notice: An employee may resign with or without notice, and consider their personal circumstances when deciding whether to provide notice.

-Constructive dismissal is not a claim in itself.
-A tribunal will assess an employees losses in relation to any breach of contract claim or unfair dismissal claim.
+Unfair constructive dismissal is not a claim in itself.
+A tribunal will assess compensation with reference to a breach of contract claim or an unfair dismissal claim.

 A breach of contract is most likely to apply where an employee has resigned without notice and is a claim for the pay and benefits they would have received if they had been given their notice.
-For unfair dismissal claims please see our separate guidance on unfair dismissal.
+For unfair dismissal claims please see our separate guidance on unfair dismissal compensation.